cheepo2109/average-cpu/readme.md

   ## Backend
   - I'd improve the way I work with websockets.
 Right now server doesn't differentiate clients and just accepts any incoming connection/message.
 I'd even go for Apollo Server, so I could provide Graphql Subcriptions to the frontend.
+  - I'd make load observer stateless and let it just observe the load and handle alerting
   - I'd persist data and cache everything
   - I could also send alerts in different ways like email/push notification/sms etc.